How Laminar Thinks About Work

 The Bigger Picture

-Legal work, especially high-volume transactional work, has two sides.
-There’s the process side: ordering searches, tracking deadlines, coordinating documents, moving money.
-And there’s the professional side: advising clients, exercising judgment, catching problems before they become crises.
+Section titled “The Bigger Picture”High-volume legal work has two sides.
+The process side: ordering searches, tracking deadlines, coordinating documents, moving money.
+And the professional side: advising clients, exercising judgment, catching problems before they become crises.

+Most firms manage both the same way, so process work becomes inconsistent and professional work gets squeezed into whatever time is left over.
+Laminar is built on the belief that process work deserves the rigor of a well-run production line: clear stages, single ownership, consistent tracking.
 When the process side runs smoothly, the professional side gets room to breathe.
 That’s when lawyers actually have time to read the contract, call the client, and think carefully about the hard questions.